 The Thracians Scirmians built the fort.
 They were a tribe dealing with mining.
 They also built and the sanctuary Beglik – Tash.

 The total area occupied by the ancient city is 30 acres, surrounded by a fortress.
 Taking into account the features of the region: the high hill where the location of the fort is, the proximity of the Ropotamo River and the port of Cape “Maslen Nos” – the place was strategic.

 Reaching the northeastern part of the peak you can see a beautiful view.
 Can be observed Arkutino marsh and the main asphalt road connecting Sozopol and Primorsko.

 From here to the Lion’s Head, the distance is 300 meters in the southwest direction, but unfortunately, the paths that reach the Lion’s Head are not allowed for passing.
 The red markings on the trees have been laid by amateur mountaineers but not by the staff of the Regional Inspectorate of Environment and Water – Bourgas – the white-blue signing is missing.
-The transition is accompanied by many difficulties – going through very tall shrubs and climbing megalithic blocks.
+The hike is accompanied by many difficulties – going through very tall shrubs and climbing megalithic blocks.
 Although many researchers and photographers reached Lion’s Head over the years (there are many pictures on the Internet), according to the order of Ropotamo Reserve, this is a violation that is subject to monetary sanctions!

 Continue the walk

 When you come back to the asphalt road, we recommend using some of the following paths in the Reserve and its surrounding.

 - A way to the –Ancient Thracian sanctuary Beglik Tash, which is also the closest place.
 It is a starting point for hiking trails to other historical sites and scenic landscapes – Bay “St. Paraskeva”, Cape “Maslen nos”.